- Key Initiatives

 “This study was a critical part of understanding what our communities need in order to support the housing needs of our workforce,” said KCCF CEO Stephanie Overbey.
 “Our local companies are more likely to retain talent when employees have shorter commutes to work.”

-Additionally, The Housing Resource Group worked with leading employers in the community to launch an initial survey in late 2021 to gather feedback from local employees about housing preferences.
+Additionally, The Housing Resource Hub worked with leading employers in the community to launch an initial survey in late 2021 to gather feedback from local employees about housing preferences.
 Survey data showed where in or outside the county they currently reside, their interest in homebuying, what type of home they’re seeking and more.

 The Hoosier Homes program is a down payment assistance tool that helps individuals and families buy homes in approved areas of the State of Indiana.
 The Kosciusko County Commissioners passed a resolution which authorized the Hoosier Homes program to be implemented throughout the County.
 Through Hoosier Homes, qualified homebuyers will receive up to 6% assistance for down payment and closing costs, and will gain access to home loans with competitive interest rates.